All Saints' Cathedral (Milwaukee): St. John's Home (1878-1979)

-The Guild Hall and Cathedral Institute (1891)
+The Guild Hall and Cathedral Institute (1891-Present)

 All Saints' Cathedral Institute and Guild Hall in 2017.
 They were added to the Cathedral in 1891.

 Meanwhile, the Cathedral became a more imposing and unified structure with the construction of a new Guild Hall and Cathedral Institute in 1891.
-All Saints' co-educational day school, now over 20 years old, was still operating in the old wooden building adjacent to Armitage House.
-Mrs Fitch J. Bosworth, a wealthy widow, contributed one half the expense of the new addition, funding the Cathedral Institute as a memorial to her daughter Emma, who had recently died at age 29.
-Wisconsin-born architect William Donaldson Kimball (1851-1907), who was active first in Minneapolis and later in Seattle, was hired to design the addition, which, being Victorian Gothic in style, harmonized well with the original church.
-When the addition was complete, the old guild hall and chapel were razed, creating the churchyard extant today.
+The church's co-educational day school, now over 20 years old, was still operating in the old wooden building adjacent to Armitage House.
+Mrs Fitch J. Bosworth, a wealthy widow, contributed one half the expense of the new addition, funding the Cathedral Institute as a memorial to her daughter Emma, recently deceased at age 29.
+Wisconsin-born architect William Donaldson Kimball (1851-1907), active first in Minneapolis and later in Seattle, was hired to design the addition, which, being Victorian Gothic in style, harmonized well with the original church.
+When the addition was complete, the old guild hall and chapel were razed, creating the churchyard fronting Juneau Avenue.

+The Guild Hall's most notable decorative feature is the 1891 "Bosworth Memorial Window" designed by Tiffany Studio.
+Mrs Bosworth commissioned the work to memorialize her two daughters, Emma and Gertrude, the latter of whom was little when she died.
+The work depicts Emma as a guardian angel, leading Gertrude heavenward.
+The window adorned the second-floor chapel of the Cathedral Institute.

-Nicholson House (1903)
+Nicholson House (1903-Present)

-The installation of Isaac Lea Nicholson as All Saints' fifth bishop brought yet more change to the cathedral commons.
-After guiding the church through the financial instability following the Panic of 1893, Nicholson set his sights on elevating the Cathedral's profile in Milwaukee.
-Grounded in banking and wishing to maximize clerical influence in society, Nicholson materially enhanced the Cathedral and personally subsidized the construction of a new bishop's house.
-Under his leadership, the old clergy residence, Armitage House, was sawn in two and moved from its place on Juneau and Cass to a new location at the rear of the Cathedral.
+All Saints' fifth bishop, Isaac Lea Nicholson, brought yet more change to the cathedral commons.
+After guiding the church through the severe Panic of 1893, he set his sights on beautifying the Cathedral.
+Grounded in banking and wishing to extend the church's influence in society, Nicholson commissioned a number of stained glass windows for the Cathedral and subsidized construction of a new bishop's house.
+Under his leadership, the old clergy residence, Armitage House, was sawn in two and moved from its place on Juneau and Cass to a new location behind the Cathedral.
 There, it was completely remodeled and continued to provide housing for clergy and other visitors until the 1960s, when it was demolished to make way for parking.